Leica CL vs Digilux 3

-The Leica CL (Typ 7323) and the Leica Digilux 3 are two digital cameras that were revealed to the public, respectively, in November 2017 and September 2006.
+The Leica CL (Typ 7323) and the Leica Digilux 3 are two digital cameras that were announced, respectively, in November 2017 and September 2006.
 The CL is a mirrorless interchangeable lens camera, while the Digilux 3 is a DSLR.
-The cameras are based on an APS-C (CL) and a Four Thirds sensor.
-The CL has a resolution of 24.1 megapixel, whereas the Digilux 3 provides 7.4 MP.
+The cameras are based on an APS-C (CL) and a Four Thirds (Digilux 3) sensor.
+The CL has a resolution of 24.1 megapixels, whereas the Digilux 3 provides 7.4 MP.

 An illustration of the physical size and weight of the Leica CL and the Leica Digilux 3 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the CL – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Digilux 3 is notably larger (24 percent) than the Leica CL.
 Moreover, the Digilux 3 is substantially heavier (50 percent) than the CL.
 In this context, it is worth noting that neither the CL nor the Digilux 3 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.